Subscribe

 When should I worry about my kitten sneezing?

-If you notice recurring sneezing, decreased appetite, or other symptoms of upper respiratory infection, seek immediate veterinarian care.
+If you notice recurring sneezing, decreased appetite, or other symptoms of upper respiratory infection, seek immediate veterinarian care as there may be a more severe underlying cause.

 How can I help my cat with chronic congestion and sneezing?